Important Update: Canada Post Strike & Shipping Guidelines. Learn More.

 Module 7 - Executive Compensation (CIRO CE PD Credits: 3)

-In today’s highly competitive financial services landscape, employers attract and retain key personnel by offering generous compensation packages.
+In today’s highly competitive corporate landscape, one of the most important enticements that employers use to attract and retain key personnel is generous compensation packages.
+This is in addition to a suitable work culture with strong workplace relationships and opportunities for growth and advancement.
 As a financial advisor to executives and senior managers, you must be able to guide these wealthy clients through the various features of their compensation and help them make good financial choices.

 In this module, you will learn about the key components of executive compensation, including base pay, bonuses, stock options, deferred compensation, executive benefits, and alternative retirement plans.
 You will be able to explain to your clients the various features of their compensation package and point out the taxation and financial planning issues and consequences that will need to be considered.